 Caring for Bulbine does not require much effort, and neglect does not prevent the delicate blooms from rising 12 to 18 inches (30 to 45 cm) above the foliage.

-These plants are adaptable to many soil types.
-Growing Bulbines is a good choice for gardens in arid areas, as they are drought tolerant.
-These plants are often found in rock gardens with poor soil just for this reason.
+These plants are adaptable to a wide range of soil types.
+Growing Bulbine is a good choice for arid gardens, as it is drought-tolerant.
+For this reason, they are often found in rock gardens with poor soil.
 Bulbine plants are hardy in USDA Plant Hardiness Zones 9 to 11 but can grow in lower zones as annuals.

-Locate Bulbines in a sunny to a lightly shaded area of the garden.
-Plant the rhizomes in well-draining soil and water weekly, at least until plants are established.
-Once established, plants are drought tolerant, though it benefits from supplemental water during times of drought.
-Feed your plants with a balanced liquid fertilizer once per month during the growing season.
+Locate Bulbines in a sunny to lightly shaded area of the garden.
+Plant the rhizomes in well-draining soil and water weekly until plants are established.
+Once established, plants are drought-tolerant, although they benefit from supplemental water during periods of drought.
+Feed your plants with a balanced liquid fertilizer once a month during the growing season.

-Deadheading will encourage the plants to produce more flowers, but it is unnecessary.
+Deadheading is unnecessary, but it will encourage the plants to produce more flowers.

 Propagation

-Propagation is from seed, cuttings, or either division of clumps and should be done in spring.
+Propagation is from seed, cuttings, or division of clumps, and should be done in spring.

 Source: gardeningknowhow.com